Common Causes of Equine Lameness | Treatments and Prevention

 - Cryotherapy is a method of reducing pain and inflammation in acute soft tissue injuries by applying cold to the skin.
 At least 48-72 hours after the original injury, heat (thermotherapy) is generally administered.
 To decrease edema and swelling, compression in the form of pressure wraps is what doctors’ use in conjunction.

 - Manipulative therapies which include Chiropractic, Osteopathy and Physiotherapy are treatments which many horse owners now resort too for many types of lameness.
 Learn more on the differences between physiotherapy versus chiropractic work.

-- Surgery is sometimes the best treatment for several types of lameness, including abnormalities, bone fragments, and cancers.
+- Surgery is sometimes the best treatment for several types of lameness, including abnormalities, bone fragments, and even cancers.

 - Mesotherapy is a procedure that involves injecting medicine into the skin in several rows on both sides of the spine.
 This treatment is common to treat neck and back pain, and it is considered to interrupt the chronic pain cycle.

-- Complementary Devices such as Advanced Magnetism, Massage pads ceramic rugs have seen significant improvement over the years and are now widely adopted to support many types of lameness.
+- Complementary Devices such as Advanced Magnetism, Massage pads ceramic rugs have seen significant technological improvements over the years and are now widely adopted to support many types of lameness.
 Unlike prescribed medicines many of these health-related devices offer a holistic and natural approach to treating lameness which can be used over long periods of time.

 - A soft tissue structure may need to be removed to give a horse the best chance of recovering soundness.
 The cutting of tendons (tenotomy) or ligaments (ligamentotomy) are examples of these operations (ligament desmotomy).